Self Driving Cars

 Uber and the US National Transportation Safety Board (NTSB) have been jointly investigating what caused the test vehicle to hit Elaine Hertzberg, 49, as she pushed her bicycle across a road in Tempe, Arizona on the night of March 18.

-The report claims that Uber's investigation found the car's sensors were likely working properly, combining data from cameras, lidar and radar systems to identify objects around it.
+The report claims that Uber's investigation found the car's sensors were likely working correctly, combining data from cameras, lidar and radar systems to identify objects around it.
 The problem, the insiders claim, is what the car's broader system chose to do — or not do — with that information.

-Meanwhile, footage released by Tempe Police shortly after the incident shows how the car's safety driver was looking down moments before the collision.
+Meanwhile, footage released by Tempe Police shortly after the incident shows how the car's safety driver looked down moments before the collision.
 According to an October 2017 video promoting its autonomous vehicles, Uber calls these employees "vehicle operators" and claims they are in the driver's seat "to make sure the vehicle does exactly what it's supposed to do."

 Like GearBrain on Facebook